 According to the Bureau of Labor Statistics, job growth in computer and information technology fields is faster than that in any other field.
-By 2018, jobs are expected to grow by 20 to 53 percent.
+Between 2020 and 2030, jobs are expected to grow by 13 percent.
 It’s no wonder — there are new products, ideas and technology solutions happening in every industry every day.
 If you have a passion for computers and technology, why not turn it into a career?

 - The Technical Support Specialist diploma program teaches you the competencies needed to earn the globally recognized CompTIA A+ certification, an essential starting point for an exciting career in IT.